 One month longer and about $70 more in interest than the avalanche.
 That is the real cost of the snowball: not thousands, but tens of dollars.
 In exchange, you get the motivational boost of paying off a card sooner.

 Dave Ramsey made this method famous, and research supports it.
 A 2016 Harvard Business Review study found that people who focused on paying off small balances first were more likely to eliminate all their debt than those who focused on interest rates.
-The reason: knocking out a card feels like a win, and wins keep you going.

 Best for: People who need motivation and visible progress.
 If you have tried and failed to stick with a debt plan before, the snowball’s quick wins can make the difference.

-You take out a $6,500 personal loan at 9.99% APR for 24 months.
-Your fixed monthly payment is about $300.
+Using our example: a $6,500 personal loan at 9.99% APR for 24 months.
+Fixed monthly payment: about $300.
 Total interest over 24 months: roughly $680.

-Compare that to the avalanche ($1,050 interest) or snowball ($1,120 interest).
-Consolidation saves $370 to $440 in interest because the rate is dramatically lower: 9.99% versus 18 to 28%.
+Compare that to the avalanche ($1,050) or snowball ($1,120).
+Consolidation saves $370 to $440 because the rate is dramatically lower.

 Check your personal loan rate (no impact to credit)Best for: People with good-to-fair credit (640+) who qualify for a rate significantly lower than their credit cards.
 Also great for people juggling 4+ cards who want one simple payment.